loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 | ------------------------------  | --------------------------------------- | ------------------------------- |
 | ![](../images/without_forward.png) | ![](../images/move_instead_forward.png) | ![](../images/with_forward.png) |

+Thanks to the tool, we can in practice make sure that:

-Case 1 doesn't work as intented.
+- Case 1 doesn't work as intented.
 Rvalue is not perfectly forwarded - it's copied inside `createDynamic`.
 This is because `arg` is lvalue - despite it's type.

-Maybe use `move` (case 2)?
-It's a bad idea - lvalue which passed to `createDynamic` will be forcely moved in this case.
+- Maybe use `move` (case 2)?
+It's a bad idea - lvalue which passed to `createDynamic` will be unexpectedly moved in this case.

-Notice that we have `Arg` template parameter - it unfolds to `T` if rvalue is passed and to `T&` if lvalue is passed.
-So, we want to get a function, which would get an argument of type `A` and return `A&&` in the first case and `A&` in the second.
-It is what `std::forward` does in case 3.
-With forward, the test program works as intented - rvalue is moved, lvalue is moved:
+- Notice that we have `Arg` template parameter - it unfolds to `T` if rvalue is passed and to `T&` if lvalue is passed.
+So, we want to get a function, which would get an argument of type `A` and return different type depending on what type does `Arg` unfolds to - `A&&` in the first case and `A&` in the second.
+It is what `std::forward` does in case 3 - note that `Arg` is used as template parameter.
+In case 3, the test program works as intented - rvalue is moved and lvalue is copied.

-`std::forward`'s implementation looks something like this:
+`std::forward` implementation looks something like this:

 ```c++
 template<typename T>